Aastha-Arora/prosper-loan-analysis/README.md

 For the presentation, I focus on just the influence of the effect of different features on the Borrower APR.
 I start by introducing the Borrower APR and plot distributions of main features.
 Next, I explore the relationship between different variable and plot bivariate vizualizations.

 I use box plots, violin plots, scatter plots and clustered bar charts to analyzed how Debt To Income Ratio, Stated Monthly Income and Loan Original Amount affect the Borrower APR.
-Towards the end, I explore the effect Loan Status and Income Range on Borrower API.
+Towards the end, I explore the effect Loan Status and Income Range on Borrower APR.